Language: EN

 History and evolution of C++

-C++ is one of the most influential programming languages (perhaps the most) and widely used in the development of systems, embedded software, video games, and applications.
+C++ is one of the most influential programming languages (perhaps the most) and widely used in system development, embedded software, video games, and applications.

-Its history spans decades of evolution and, in many ways, has long been a benchmark and inspiration for all other languages.
+Its history spans decades of evolution and, in many ways, it has long been a reference and inspiration for all other languages.

-Moreover, it is the subject of this course 😉.
-So, for general knowledge, let’s take a moment to briefly look at some of its history.
+Additionally, it is the subject of this course 😉.
+So, for general knowledge, let’s take a moment to briefly look at its history.

 1980s: Origins

-C++ was created in 1979 by Bjarne Stroustrup at Bell Labs of AT&T, with the purpose of developing a language that combined the low-level features of C with object-oriented programming capabilities.
+C++ was created in 1979 by Bjarne Stroustrup at AT&T’s Bell Labs, with the purpose of developing a language that combined the low-level features of C with the capabilities of object-oriented programming.

 At that time, the language was named “C with Classes,” and its main goal was to improve the modularity and reusability of code.

-In 1983, the language changed its name to C++ (referring to the increment operation in C) and added functionalities such as encapsulation, inheritance, and polymorphism.
+In 1983, the language changed its name to C++ (referring to the increment operation in C) and added features such as encapsulation, inheritance, and polymorphism.
 Essential concepts in object-oriented programming.

 The commercial version of the C++ language was released in 1985, marking the beginning of an era in programming (which goes through different stages, including me writing this).

-Throughout the 1980s, C++ gained popularity, largely due to its compatibility with C. This made it easier for C developers to transition, partly because it offered an object-oriented model.
+Throughout the 1980s, C++ gained popularity, largely due to its compatibility with C. This made the transition easier for C developers, and partly because it offered an object-oriented model.

-By 1990, C++ had become one of the most important languages in system software and high-performance application development.
-This growth in the use of C++ propelled the creation of an official standard.
+By 1990, C++ had become one of the most important languages in system software development and high-performance applications.
+This growth in C++ usage propelled the creation of an official standard.

-In 1998, the first standardized version of C++ was published, the ISO/IEC 14882:1998 standard (known as C++98), which consolidated the syntax and structure of the language and established the official specifications of the language.
+In 1998, the first standardized version of C++ was published, the ISO/IEC 14882:1998 (known as C++98), which consolidated the syntax and structure of the language and established the official specifications.

-This version also established the standard library (STL), which included data structures like vector, map, and generic algorithms that helped developers write code more easily.
+This version also established the Standard Template Library (STL), which included data structures such as vector, map, and generic algorithms that helped developers write code more easily.

 STL was created in 1994 by Alexander Stepanov and Meng Lee, and some of its elements were already in use before their official inclusion in the standard.